Don’t Let Money Destroy Your Happily Ever After

 Most people would rather do a lot of other things besides tracking every penny they spend and creating a budget.
 What’s the fun in that?
 However, you’ll likely notice that if you create a budget and stick to it, you’ll enjoy the things you do splurge on more because they are planned and you’ll have less anxiety about potentially overspending or arguing about it.
 It is crucial that all expenses including bills and miscellaneous expenditures are calculated as well as leaving some margin for unplanned situations.
 A budget is a roadmap that provides some structure and expectations so couples know what is okay for them to spend without resulting in bills not getting paid or them sleeping on the couch for the night.
 It is also great for helping couples dream about their future and plan goals to make it happen.

 Yes, I’m serious and yes, I’m aware you guys are not children.
-Although it may sound silly having some spending money set aside for each spouse allows for some self-care spending.
-Maybe they had a rough morning and wanted to splurge on a $5 Starbucks coffee?
-Maybe they wanted to go a relaxing mani/pedi or a round of golf with the guys to unwind.
+Although it may sound silly having some spending money set aside for each spouse allows for some self-care or fun spending.
+Maybe you had a rough morning and want to splurge on a $5 Starbucks coffee?
+Maybe you want to get a relaxing mani/pedi or he wants a round of golf with the guys to unwind.
 Having allotted spending money allows you some freedom to choose what you want to do with it rather than having to account for each coffee or pair of shoes you just had to have.
 Go for it!
 It’s already a part of your budget!
 It also comes in handy if you want to surprise your spouse with a night out or a gift “just because.”

 Honesty is the backbone of trust within a relationship.
-Many couples will often avoid talking about items that they purchased so as not to start an argument.
-A Time survey indicated that 6% of couples hide a financial account and 35% state it’s to avoid conflict.
+Couples sometimes hide purchases from their spouse in order to avoid arguments.
+In fact, a Time survey indicated that 6% of couples hide a financial account and 35% state it’s to avoid conflict.
 Talking to your spouse about all the financial responsibilities and goals will encourage trust and communication but will also position you as a team working toward the same financial goals.

 What have you and your spouse done to minimize stress around finances?